kwinsch/historify/docs/historify.1.md

 This allows for organizing different types of data (e.g., documents, source code, data sets, financial records) while maintaining a unified integrity verification system.

+## ENVIRONMENT

+`HISTORIFY_PASSWORD`
+: Password for encrypted minisign key.
+If this environment variable is set, Historify will use it for signing operations instead of prompting for a password at the command line.
+This is useful for automated scripts and batch operations.
+If the key is not encrypted, this variable is ignored.

+Historify relies on these external tools:
+- `minisign`: For signing and verification
+- `b3sum`: For BLAKE3 hashing (if native implementation is not available)

 ## EXAMPLES

 Initialize a repository: